Exploration and Production of Energy Storage Materials

 - Procured facilities within a three-hour drive of the mine to size reduce, dry and store zeolite for shipping to customers as well as to work on value-added products containing zeolite.

-- New NI 43-101 Technical Report being completed on Thompson Bros. lithium project by Nova Minerals.
-Results of NI 43-101 will dictate next steps for Progressive Planet and its majority partner, Nova Minerals.
+- Results of NI 43-101 are expected to dictate the next steps for Progressive Planet and its majority partner, Nova Minerals.

 - Advanced exploration including drill programs have been completed.